null

 Product Overview

-The JED 603 is designed for water purification in residential and commercial hot tubs, small pools, fountains, cisterns and water tanks up to 5,000 gallons.
+The JED 603 Ozone Generator is designed for water purification in residential and commercial pools, fountains, cisterns and water tanks up to 10,000 gallons.
 The JED 603 is supplied in a plastic rainproof enclosure that can be wall mounted outdoors.
-The JED 603 has its own air compressor that can pump ozone into a pool, tub, or tank up to 24 hours a day independently of water circulation.
+The JED 603 has its own air compressor that can pump ozone into a pool or tank up to 24 hours a day independently of water circulation.
+The JED 603 is typically installed in conjunction with an over the side kit or thru-hull fitting.

 • Dimensions: 9 1/2" x 8 1/2" x 4 1/2"